Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 Returns the symbolId used in the mainnet given the srcChainId

 **Dev notes:** \
-PortfolioBridgeSub uses the defaultTargetChain instead of portfolio.getChainId() When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
+It uses PortfolioMain's token list to get the symbolId, On the other hand, PortfolioBridgeSub uses its internal list & the defaultTargetChain When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
 USDC => USDC1337 When receiving messages back it expects the same symbolId if USDC1337 sent, USDC1337 to recieve Because the subnet needs to know about different ids from different mainnets.